Sandra Gill - Chair of Governors

 My first teaching position was in a two-form entry school in Cheshunt, Hertfordshire.
 I taught year 3 for two years and then year 4.
 We then relocated back to Cambridgeshire where I began teaching at Great Staughton as the upper Key Stage 2 teacher, as well as English, ICT and PE subject leader.
 Upon returning from maternity leave I became the Assistant Head Teacher.
 After 6 years at Great Staughton, I took a secondment to Winhills Primary as the Deputy Head Teacher.

-At Winhills, I have helped to teach year 6 and am currently teaching year 1/2.
-I am also the KS1 phase leader.
+At Winhills, I have helped to boost year 6 in preparation for their SATs, supported KS1 and I am currently teaching year 5.
+I am also the Child Protection Lead.
 I thoroughly enjoy working with all the children throughout the school as they are very inquisitive and motivated to learn.

-When I am not at Winhills, I spend most of my time with my to young boys, a 4 year old and an 8 month old.
+When I am not at Winhills, I spend most of my time with my to young boys, a 4 year old and a 14 month old.
 We love to go swimming, for walks and spend time with family.
-I am an Arsenal member and try to get to the odd game when I can.
+I am an Arsenal member and try to get to the Emirates when I can.
 I also love to read.

 Sarah Farrugia – Parent Governor

-In addition to being a parent, I have also worked within schools for the last seventeen years, so I have a good understanding of current changes within the education system.
-This background knowledge will help me to fulfil my duty as a governor of Winhills and to take an active role within the governing body.
+In addition to being a parent, I have also worked in schools for twenty years, so I have a good understanding of current changes within the education system.
+This background knowledge has helped me to fulfil my duty as a governor of Winhills and to take an active role within the governing body.

-A further reason for me wanting to become a parent governor, is having a keen interest in my own daughter’s education.
-I am eager to find out more about the school where she spends her time and also to support the school in offering her, and all of the other pupils, the best educational experience possible in the primary school years.
+Being a governor has enabled me to find out more about the school where my children spend their time and it has also given me an opportunity to support the school in offering them, and all of the other pupils, the best educational experience possible in the primary school years.

 Darrell Herd - Community Governor

 I joined the Winhills community in Autumn term 2004, when my son started in Winhills nursery, I was appointed as a parent governor in July 2012 and then moved across to a community governor role in September 2014 after my youngest child moved up to Ernulf Academy.
-I was motivated to join the governing body by the changes Winhills was undergoing under the fresh direction being provided by the then Acting Head Teacher Susannah Connell who is now the Lead Executive Head Teacher.
+I was motivated to join the governing body by the positive changes Winhills was undergoing under the fresh direction being provided by the acting head Susannah Connell who is now the Lead Executive Head Teacher for The DLPT family of schools.

-I have been employed as a Delivery Postman in St Neots since leaving school in 1991 at the tender age of sixteen and have been a Trade Union rep for nearly sixteen years holding various roles at workplace and area level for the Communication Workers Union.
-I am currently a substitute rep at local level assisting and covering annual leave for the main local union rep and also a Union Learning Rep which is an area (PE Postcode) wide role.
+I have been employed as a Delivery Postman in St Neots since leaving school in 1991 at the tender age of sixteen and have been a Trade Union rep since 2001 holding various roles at workplace and area level for the Communication Workers Union.
+I am currently an assistant union rep at the St Neots delivery office and also a Union Learning Rep (ULR) which is an area (PE Postcode) wide role.
+As a ULR my job is to promote, arrange and assist union members with adult education and lifelong learning opportunities both formal and informal.
+I am also joint Trade Union Liaison Officer for Huntingdon Constituency Labour Party.

-Outside of school governance, I enjoy Genealogy, reading (fantasy genre and social history) and regular trips to Cineworld.
-I also enjoy walking over the fields linking Eynesbury to Abbotsley with my four year old Fox Red Labrador Retriever.
+Outside of school governance, I enjoy genealogy, politics, reading (fantasy genre and social history) and regular trips to Cineworld.
+I also enjoy walking over the fields linking Eynesbury to Abbotsley with my four-year-old Fox Red Labrador Retriever.